genesist45/genesist45/README.md

 ## 💫 About Me :
-- 🎓 I’m currently a Bachelor of Science in Information Technology student
+- 🎓 I'm a 3rd-year student pursuing a Bachelor of Science in Information Technology.
-- 💬 Ask me just about anything.
-I am happy to help. anything === just the things I know whaha
+- 💬 I'm focused on learning and improving in areas such as backend development and frontend design.
 - 🤝 I'm interested in collaborating on any future projects.

 ## 📚 Currently Learning :